Wealth Architect · · 19 min read

 • What decisions need to be made now vs. later?

-• What options close with waiting?
+• What options are closed with waiting?

 • Is there a natural decision point (funding round, acquisition interest) that creates urgency?